blackfennec-org/blackfennec/docs/source/development/domain/index.rst

 Domain
 ======

-This document introduces the domain model of Black Fennec.
+This section is dedicated to the domain of Black Fennec.
 Due to the inherit complexity of the project different levels of abstraction are used.
-If you are interested in how a specific component works just follow the link to its dedicated page.
+If you are interested in a specific component follow the link to its dedicated page.

-This high level abstraction only shows the most prominent components of the system.
-It is meant to give an overview over the core components and their interactions.
+On this page a high level overview of the domain is given.
+The following diagram shows the most important components of the domain model.

 .. toctree::
     :maxdepth: 1